quicwg/base-drafts/draft-ietf-quic-transport.md

 connection ID.

-If path validation succeeds, the client SHOULD immediately begin sending all future packets to the new server and discontinue use of the old server address.
-If path validation fails, the client MUST continue sending all future packets to the server's original IP address.
+If path validation succeeds, the client SHOULD immediately begin sending all future packets to the new server and discontinue use of the old server address, and retire the connection ID that was used for the original path ({{retiring-cids}}).
+If path validation fails, or if the client decides not to migrate to the preferred address, it MUST continue sending all future packets to the server's original IP address, and retire the connection ID provided by the preferred_address transport parameter.

-When the client finishes migrating to the preferred address, it retires the connection ID that was used for the original path ({{retiring-cids}}).
-Similarly, a client that continues using the original server address SHOULD retire the connection ID provided by the preferred_address transport parameter.
 Retirement of either of these connection IDs notifies the server of the address the client has chosen.

 ### Responding to Connection Migration